- Force a redeploy

 - Certain code path(s) in your application are too slow.

-type: php:7.1), you can use this example Platform.sh CLI command to find the top 20 slowest requests in the last hour.
+When you see "server reached max_children setting", the web traffic exceeded the capacity that your application can handle.
+You can use the below example Platform.sh CLI command to find the top 20 slowest requests in the last hour.

 platform ssh "grep $(date +%Y-%m-%dT%H --date='-1 hours') /var/log/php.access.log | sort -k 4 -r -n | head -20"